 Information for editors:

-The Alfred Wegener Institute conducts research in the Arctic and Antarctic and in the high and mid-latitude oceans.
-The Institute coordinates German polar research and provides important infrastructure such as the research icebreaker Polarstern and stations in the Arctic and Antarctic to the international scientific world.
-The Alfred Wegener Institute is one of the 18 research centres of the Helmholtz Association, the largest scientific organisation in Germany.
+The Alfred Wegener Institute conducts research in the Arctic and Antarctic as well as in the high and mid latitude oceans.
+The Institute coordinates German polar research and provides important infrastructure such as the research icebreaker Polarstern and research stations in the Arctic and Antarctic to the national and international scientific world.
+The Alfred Wegener Institute is one of eighteen research centres in the Helmholtz Association, the largest scientific organisation in Germany.

 Subscribe to AWI press release RSS feed